What Will it Cost Me to Homeschool?

-At $433 per student for the year, this is still less than the average.
+This is still less than the average.
 In subsequent years, the supplies may cost substantially less because you are buying basically just paper and pencils, or you may forego extra lessons, or put together your own curriculum package for considerable savings of up to several hundred dollars.

 Be sure to purchase your core curriculum first, then add items from the other categories as your budget allows.
 Once you have an idea of what you plan to spend, divide it by 52 and set that much aside each week in a “homeschool budget” fund.
 If you have a lump sum of money at a particular time each year (such as tax time), consider setting your budget amount aside then.
 Many of these purchases can be made as funds allow, so you might purchase school supplies in August, join the support group in September, pay for band in monthly installments, register for the state convention in April, pay for testing in May, buy curriculum in June, et cetera.

 Because I buy very little curriculum at this point, I have actually begun a homeschool year with no resources or curriculum outlay, paying as we went for memberships, classes, et cetera.

 Last, but certainly not least, pray about the needs you have for your homeschool and ask God to provide for these things.